haani-niyaz/devops-journal/_posts/2016-08-04-modify-files-with-puppet-using-file_line.markdown

 ### Where to put credentials?

 This was the easy part.
 Considering the credentials were site specific it belonged in hiera.

+> *Site specific data belongs in heira*

-Knowing that we would want to write DRY code to update the credentials in all the files, it made sense to put them to a hash.
+Knowing that we would want to write DRY code to update the credentials in all the files, it made sense to put them to a hash we can iterate over.
 I called it `credentials`.

 #### Secure your Data